SatyKrish/aks-csi-storage-drivers/README.md

 ## Azure Disk CSI Driver

-The Azure disk CSI driver is CSI specification compliant, and used by AKS to manage the lifecycle of Azure disks.
+The Azure disk CSI driver is CSI specification compliant, and used by AKS to manage the lifecycle of Azure disks attached to the pod as `PersistentVolume`.

 ### Create Dynamic Persistent Volume

-In this sample we will dynamically create PVs with Azure disks for use by a single pod in an AKS cluster.
+In this sample we will dynamically create `PersistentVolume` with Azure disks for use by a single pod in AKS cluster.

 1. Review the manifest file `manifests/1-azure-disk-csi-dynamic-pv.yaml` to ensure PersistentVolumeClaim `storageClassName` is set to `managed-csi-premium`.